ucam-department-of-psychiatry/camcops/docs/source/tasks/perinatal_poem.rst

   - "The measure for the perinatal community team use does not include the last 6 [inpatient] unit-specific questions."

+- Content extracted from online version in the absence of another source.

 Intellectual property rights
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Developed by the Perinatal Quality Network for Perinatal Mental Health
   Services (CCQI), Royal College of Psychiatrists, as above.

 - "POEM is free to use."
 (Royal College of Psychiatrists, CR216, 2015, as
   above.)